ServiceNowNextExperience/ServiceNowNextExperience.github.io/labs/LAB2050-K24-Intro-to-Workspaces/ex4/1-activity-1.md

 3. Under "Description", click on **Advanced settings**.
 ![LAB2050_EX4A1_image_3.png](../images/LAB2050_EX4A1/LAB2050_EX4A1_image_3.png)

-4. Click on the update set picker in the top right corner and select the **Service Operations Workspace Core** application scope.
+4. Click on the globe icon in the top right corner of the page, which shows the update set picker.
+Select the **Service Operations Workspace Core** application scope.
 ![LAB2050_EX4A1_image_4.png](../images/LAB2050_EX4A1/LAB2050_EX4A1_image_4.png)

 5. Scroll down to the Related Lists.